nikhilo610/Databricks-Lakeflow-Designer-Test/README.md

 # Databricks-Lakeflow-Designer-Test

 Synthetic school data for Databricks Lakeflow Designer testing
-- trying different joins within Designer to see which pop up errors + which get blocked by setting up the guardrail operator
+- Trying different joins within Designer to see which pop up errors + which get blocked by setting up the guardrail operator

 Files:
 - students.csv: 30 students with grade level and homeroom.